 - The quality of water sources.

 This assessment covers a period of five years to ensure there are sustainable water supplies to support the facilities’ operations.
-Processes in the study include: water sufficiency, water quality, rules and regulations related to water resources, and stakeholders’ perception.
+Processes in the study include: water quantity, water quality, rules and regulations related to water resources, and stakeholders’ perception.

 WSA allows ThaiBev to create a comprehensive risk mitigation strategy and action plan that is appropriate for local conditions while addressing both long-term and short-term water-related risks.

-In parallel, ThaiBev uses the Water Risk Tool to assess annual operational risks—those related to water quantity and quality, regulatory requirements, and reputational concerns—across all production facilities.
-This tool enables the company to evaluate historical risks over the past three years and anticipate future scenarios, including potential changes in future water quantities and future water qualities.
+In parallel, ThaiBev also utilizes its Water Risk Tool to assess annual operational risks across all production facilities, as illustrated by the 'ThaiBev Water Risk Dashboard.
+These risks are categorized into three main types: Physical Risk, concerning water quantity and quality; Regulatory Risk, relating to legal and compliance requirements; and Reputational Risk.
+The dashboard highlights the top 5 production sites with the highest risk scores in each category.
+Furthermore, the dashboard provides a summary of sites indicating high or medium physical, regulatory, or reputational risk.
+This tool enables the company to evaluate historical risks over the past three years and anticipate future scenarios, including potential changes in future water quantity and quality.
 In 2024, ThaiBev experienced no operational impacts from physical water-related business risks.

-Water Sufficiency
+Water Quantity

 ThaiBev monitors water availability monthly by comparing data from the National Hydroinformatics Data Center with internal forecasts.
 Risk Coordinators review reports, assess risks, and implement mitigation measures.
 Significant risks are escalated to the Corporate Risk Management.
 Our water-related risks are continuously monitored and effectively managed.